kubernetes/kubernetes/examples/persistent-volume-provisioning/README.md

 * `pool`: Ceph RBD pool.
 Default is "rbd".
 * `userId`: Ceph client ID that is used to map the RBD image.
 Default is the same as `adminId`.
 * `userSecretName`: The name of Ceph Secret for `userId` to map RBD image.
 It must exist in the same namespace as PVCs.
 It is required.
+* `imageFormat`: Ceph RBD image format, "1" or "2".
+Default is "1".
+* `imageFeatures`: Ceph RBD image format 2 features, comma delimited.
+This is optional, and only be used if you set `imageFormat` to "2".
+For a complete list of available image features, please refer to [RBD docs](http://docs.ceph.com/docs/master/man/8/rbd/).
+By default, all features (except for striping) will be enabled.

+NOTE: If you want to use RBD image format 2, you may need to disable some image features, because some of them are not supported by [Ceph kernel module](https://github.com/ceph/ceph-client).
+For example, only "layering" feature is supported on Linux 4.9 LTS version, so you need to specify `imageFeatures` to "layering", if set `imageFormat` to "2".

 #### Quobyte